Program deadlines

 Deadlines and exmatriculation

-If you exmatriculate during a semester in which an examination deadline falls, this may result in you losing your right of admission to an examination.
+If you exmatriculate in a semester in which an examination deadline is due, losing the right to be admitted to examinations is not officially determined.

-For example: If you exmatriculate during your third semester without having passed the preliminary examination, your right of admission to an examination is revoked.
-This is because you will no longer be able to meet the required deadline after exmatriculation.
+For example: If you exmatriculate during your third semester without having passed the preliminary examination, your right of admission to an examination initially continues.
+However, if you enroll again in the same or a related degree program, the right to be examined would expire immediately, as the deadline for the preliminary examination has been exceeded.

 Back to the top